Healthcare Law Compliance Program

-For purposes of complying with the California Health and Safety Code 119402, Medicines360 has established, commencing July 1, 2015, a maximum annual aggregate dollar limit of $1,500 for gifts, promotional materials or activities provided to an individual California health care professional.
+For purposes of complying with the California Health and Safety Code 119402, Medicines360 has established, commencing July 1, 2015, a maximum annual aggregate dollar limit of $1,500 for gifts, promotional materials, items or activities provided to an individual California health care professional.
 This dollar limit represents a spending cap, not a goal or average, and typically the amount spent per physician is anticipated to be substantially less than this maximum amount.

-To attempt to assure that health care professionals ("HCP") fully understand our products, Medicines360 representatives may take time to explain the benefits and risks associated with them, as well as the relevant clinical efficacy studies and mechanisms of action, where appropriate.
+To attempt to assure that health care professionals ("HCPs") fully understand our products, Medicines360 representatives may take time to explain the benefits and risks associated with them, as well as the relevant clinical efficacy studies and mechanisms of action, where appropriate.
 Some of these informational and educational presentations may take place over the course of a modest meal to avoid taking HCPs away from important time with their patients.